Rafael Barba: Character within SVU

 Towards the end of the fourteenth season, Barba becomes close with the squad, and they rely on his legal advice on many of their assigned cases.
 In the episode "Undercover Blue", Benson goes to Barba in an attempt to provide evidence that could potentially clear her boyfriend, Detective Brian Cassidy (Dean Winters), of rape.
 Barba already had the evidence and, although he was not prosecuting the case, keeps a close eye on the trial.
 In the season finale, "Her Negotiation", Detective Amanda Rollins (Kelli Giddish) calls Barba in to the precinct on a weekend for a class-B misdemeanor because she believes that the offender, William Lewis (Pablo Schreiber), is more dangerous than the charges.
 It turns out that Lewis is a serial rapist and murderer, and Barba makes an unsuccessful attempt to convict him.
 In the season 15 episode "Psycho/Therapist", Barba tries Lewis once again, this time for several rape/murders and for kidnapping Benson.
 The case becomes complicated when Lewis opts to represent himself in order to further torment Benson.
 Barba is able to convict Lewis on most of the charges, but not of attempting to rape Benson.

 In the season 15 episode "October Surprise", SVU pursues Barba's childhood friend Alex Muñoz (Vincent Laresca), a frontrunner for the mayor of New York City, for indecent exposure and possession of child pornography.
 Although Barba is initially reluctant to aid in the investigation, he becomes more focused on doing the right thing when it becomes clear that Muñoz is guilty.
 Barba gives Muñoz the opportunity to "get ahead of it" by alerting him to the severity of the charges, which irritates the detectives, particularly Detective Nick Amaro (Danny Pino).
 Barba is ultimately forced to bring charges against Muñoz, despite repeated warnings and threats from Muñoz, his manager, and Muñoz's wife, who happens to have had a relationship with Barba.
 A handful of details regarding Barba's early life was also revealed in "December Solstice"; it is mentioned there that he grew up in the Bronx and attended Harvard University on a scholarship.

-From season 16 until Barba's exit from the series, there is a running joke in which Detective Dominick "Sonny" Carisi, Jr. (Peter Scanavino), who is studying to become a lawyer, annoys him with unsolicited legal advice and information about the legal system that he already knows.
+From season 16 until Barba's exit from the series, there is a running joke in which Detective Dominick "Sonny" Carisi, Jr. (Peter Scanavino), who is studying to become a lawyer, annoys him with unsolicited legal advice and information about the legal system that Barba already knows.
+Occasionally though, Carisi's needling results in Barba making a connection or realization that allows him to win the case.